 Ligne de temps

 2019Candida albicans: An Emerging Yeast Model to Study Eukaryotic Genome Plasticity, Trends Genet.
 2019 Apr;35(4):292-307.

-2019Identification of Recessive Lethal Alleles in the Diploid Genome of a Candida albicans Laboratory Strain Unveils a Potential Role of Repetitive Sequences in Buffering Their Deleterious Impact, mSphere 2019 Feb;4(1).
+2019Identification of Recessive Lethal Alleles in the Diploid Genome of a Candida albicans Laboratory Strain Unveils a Potential Role of Repetitive Sequences in Buffering Their Deleterious Impact, mSphere 2019 02;4(1).

-2016Analysis of Repair Mechanisms following an Induced Double-Strand Break Uncovers Recessive Deleterious Alleles in the Candida albicans Diploid Genome, MBio 2016 Oct;7(5).
+2016Analysis of Repair Mechanisms following an Induced Double-Strand Break Uncovers Recessive Deleterious Alleles in the Candida albicans Diploid Genome, mBio 2016 10;7(5).

 2015A FACS-optimized screen identifies regulators of genome stability in Candida albicans, Eukaryotic Cell 2015 Mar;14(3):311-22.

 2013A study of the DNA damage checkpoint in Candida albicans: uncoupling of the functions of Rad53 in DNA repair, cell cycle regulation and genotoxic stress-induced polarized growth, Mol.
 Microbiol.
 2014 Feb;91(3):452-71.